gregnrobinson/blinkstick-ansible/README.md

 # Throw a party to celebrate getting everything installed.
 ansible-playbook main.yaml -t party

+# Adjust the blinkstick brightness by modifying the brightness variable in main.yaml.
+The base_color variable is used in this role.
+ansible-playbook main.yaml -t brightness

 # Turn all the Blinksticks off.
 (Useful for nighttime when you want to sleep.
 Use a cron to turn off automatically.)
 ansible-playbook main.yaml -t turnoff
 ```